Wurst-Imperium/WurstClient.net/wiki/Mods/OP-Sign_(Force_OP)/index.md

 {% include video.html id = "JAhcIuu9myE" %}

 ## Usage
 The easiest way to find servers that have the right version is to use the **ServerFinder**.
 The ServerFinder is basically a tool for finding large amounts of easy-to-grief servers within just a few minutes.
-Just press the ServerFinder button in the Muliplayer menu, type in a numeric server IP (like `85.131.231.92`) and press the <kbd>Search</kbd> button.
+Just press the ServerFinder button in the Multiplayer menu, type in a numeric server IP (like `85.131.231.92`) and press the <kbd>Search</kbd> button.
 For a more detailed tutorial with pictures, have a look at the [ServerFinder wiki page](/wiki/Special_Features/Server_Finder/).

 You should now have a huge list of servers with green text showing their versions.
 Just look for one that has the correct version and join it.
 Now you need to get a sign, but don't place it yet.
 You first need to turn on the OP-Sign mod (press <kbd>LCtrl</kbd>, then click the <kbd>OP-Sign</kbd> button in the `Exploits` window).